 Chicago Style Workout 7: Rules for Quoting

 Remember: The workouts are all about Chicago!
 If you’re an expert in MLA, AP, or New York Times style, you might be surprised to find that your instincts don’t quite match Chicago’s.
-That doesn’t mean that your answer is necessarily “wrong”—it just means it isn’t Chicago style.
+That doesn’t mean your answer is necessarily “wrong”—it just means it isn’t Chicago style.

 (Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 We also offer a 30-day free trial of CMOS Online.)

-[Editor’s update: This quiz has now been updated to refer and link to the 17th edition.]
+Now updated to refer and link to the 18th edition.

 Chicago Style Workout 7: Rules for Quoting